devopsgroup-io/catapult/README.md

         7. Provision any related LocalDev servers
     * **Database**
         1. Login to the Production *and* Test website and make the change
-            * (any database change that is beyond the direct capability of logging into the `software` and safely making the change, should not be taken out as a hotfix)
+            * (any database change that is beyond the direct capability of logging into the `software` and safely making the change, should not be taken out as a production hotfix)
         2. From LocalDev and the `develop` branch of the website's repository, commit a deletion of today's (if exists) SQL dump file from within the `~/sql` folder
             * (this ensures there is a known committed SQL dump of your change to the `develop` branch for when this branch is merged upstream)
         3. From LocalDev, temporarily checkout the `master` branch of the website's repository, make your change in the most recent SQL dump file from within the `~/sql` folder